eddmash/powerorm/docs/source/form/form_api.rst

     $form = new AuthorForm();

+The form constructor accepts an associative as argument.

-To bind data to a form, pass the data as a associative array as the first parameter to your Form class constructor:
+To bind data to a form, pass the data as a associative array with the key data to your Form class constructor:

 .. code-block:: php